pearlymoon/Spyroe/README.md

 This Will Hold all of Spyroe's Source Code

-**WARNING**
-DO NOT COPY MY CODE AND BRAND IT AS YOUR OWN OR YOU WILL RECIVE A DMCA TAKE DOWN
+**DO NOT COPY MY CODE AND BRAND IT AS YOUR OWN OR YOU WILL RECIVE A DMCA TAKE DOWN**

 ## Downloads
 [Website Code](https://github.com/xSpyroex/Spyroe.git)